wp-plugins/implied-cookie-consent/readme.txt

 == Changelog ==

 = 1.2 =
+* Fixes to handle the fixed position header in the TwentyFourteen theme.
 * Strips slashes from the message when displayed in the page.
 * Updates to documentation.